axonops/documentation/docs/installation/axon-server/centos.md

-## Prerequisites
+## Step 1 - Prerequisites

 Elasticsearch stores all of the collected data by axon-server.
 Let's install Java 8 and Elasticsearch first.

 #### Installing JDK
 Elasticsearch supports either OpenJDK or Oracle JDK.
-Since Oracle has changed the licensing model as of January 2019 w suggest using OpenJDK.
+Since Oracle has changed the licensing model as of January 2019 we suggest using OpenJDK.

 Run the following commands for OpenJDK:
 ``` bash